-Just a side note—because Terry Jones is, in fact, an Arthurian scholar, this happens to be not just the funniest but the most accurate film adaptation of Malory's Le Morte D Arthur ever made.
+Just a side note— because Terry Jones was, in fact, an Arthurian scholar, this happens to be not just the funniest but the most accurate film adaptation of Malory's Le Morte D Arthur ever made.
 Though it is not to be confused with the original myths or other tellings of King Arthur and the Holy Grail.
-Some of the humor, in fact, is derived from typical Pythonian spins on events and characterizations from the original tales.
+Some of the humour, in fact, is derived from typical Pythonian spins on events and characterizations from the original tales.
 It also meant that Jones knew how to caricature a story already muddied by Pop Culture Osmosis.

-Trope Namer for Only a Flesh Wound, And There Was Much Rejoicing, Killer Rabbit, Holy Hand Grenade, With This Herring and, indirectly, Sir Not-Appearing-in-This-Trailer, Lady Not-Appearing-in-This-Game and The Knights Who Say "Squee!".
+Trope Namer for I Shall Taunt You, Only a Flesh Wound, And There Was Much Rejoicing, Killer Rabbit, Holy Hand Grenade, With This Herring, Some Call Me "Tim", and, indirectly, Sir Not-Appearing-in-This-Trailer, Lady Not-Appearing-in-This-Game and The Knights Who Say "Squee!".

 Bring out your tropes!